unikraft/loupe/README.md

 **Step 4**: start the analysis using the following command:

-	$ ./loupe.py generate -s -db ../loupedb -a "nginx" -d ./Dockerfile.nginx
+	$ ./loupe.py generate -s -db ../loupedb -a "nginx" -w "nginx-tests" -d ./Dockerfile.nginx

-As you can see, the only difference is the `-s` and the absence of workload name.
+As you can see, the only difference is the `-s` instead of `-b` to indicate that this is a testsuite.

 ## Retrieving and Processing Data